irschad/deploy-to-eks-from-jenkins/README.md

     }
 }
 ```
-Next, execute the Jenkins pipeline and once the run is successfully completed, check the pods running:
+Next, execute the project's Jenkins pipeline and once the run is successfully completed, check the pods running:
 ```bash
 kubectl get pods
 ```